jim-works/Wisphaven/README.md

 - Infinite, procedurally generated world
 - Saving/loading terrain
-- Scuffed multiplayer
+- Scuffed multiplayer (currently broken)
-- Basic combat
+- Combat system with teams, knockback, defense, and multi-entity combatants.
 - Modular item, block, and crafting recipe systems
+- Several different enemy and weapon types.

-## Development
+## Development/Roadmap

 Initially, this project was going to be a town building game, but I fell out of love with that idea.
-I'm going to turn it into a more arcade survival game instead.
+It's becoming more of an arcade survival game instead.

+Right now, each night, there are waves of enemies that will attack you and try to destroy your "World Anchor".
+The World Anchor is a structure that keeps you (a wisp) tethered to the world, once it's destroyed, you will not respawn after dying.
+It's probably best to defend it.

+On the agenda is:
+- Friendly wisps (citizens) that will automate tasks and help you defend.
+- Faster buildling mechanics
+- More items and types of enemies
+- Better crafting system.
+The current system has has poor discoverability and only works with blocks.
+- Improved UI - world select screen, settings, better in-game UI and inventory management
+- Proper multiplayer with support for headless servers
+- Optimization - I've cut a lot of corners to increase development speed, so the game's performance leaves a lot to be desired.

 I will be posting development updates on my [YouTube channel](https://www.youtube.com/channel/UCsfEWFba7Zo1DPNHisczM-g)